pmitros/school-committee/streamline.md

 can't make informed decisions otherwise, and teachers, likewise, should be able to see how schools impact their own kids.
-That also brings teachers into the community, give teachers a heck of a lot more time (whether for work or family), and is just basic decency as an employer.
+That also brings teachers into the community, give teachers a heck of a lot more time (whether for work or family), and is just basic decency as an employer..
+It's also